Qumulo/docs/administrator-guide/encryption-data-security/managing-encryption-at-rest.md

 * Qumulo Core doesn't support removing encryption from encrypted clusters.

-* Single-stream write throughput and latency might experience up to 10-10% degradation and reads might experience up to 5% degradation.
+* On encrypted systems, single-stream throughput and latency might experience up to 5-10% degradation for writes and up to 5% for reads.

 * Qumulo Cloud clusters don't support encryption at rest and should use cloud-native solutions for this functionality.